dangothemango/Flasq/README.md

 ### The Tech
 Flasq is a game written using the HaxeFlixel multiplatform game engine.
 It should run on any modern computer but may require a Haxe and Flixel installation.

+The game is fully contained in the "Flask" folder in the root directory.

 ### The Concept
 This game was made as the first assignment of Game Development 1 at Rensselaer Polytechnic Institute.
 The challenge was to create a game based on the phrase "Its dangerous to go alone, take this."
 With the only constrain being that "this" cannot be a weapon.